-Let's be honest, beef samosas are the best out of all the different filling combinations you could possibly stuff inside those crispy, deep-fried triangular bites of goodness.
-You're going to love the filling: ground beef and onions cooked in deliciously tangy pomegranate molasses; my family is obsessed with them and we always fight over the last beef samosa.
-I always like to use ready-made samosa wrappers, so this is more of a breakdown on how to fill and wrap samosas in the quickest and easiest way possible.
-I've seen a couple of different ways to wrap them, but over the years this technique is what I found best.
+I always like to use ready-made samosa wrappers, so this is more of a breakdown of how to fill and wrap samosas in the quickest and easiest way possible.
+I've seen a couple of different ways to wrap them, but over the years, this technique is what I found best.

 - Samosa Wrappers: You'll find these thin sheets of phyllo dough in the frozen section of your local supermarket.
 They come in different shapes and sizes, and I usually like to use thin long strips because they're the easiest to shape.
 If you can't find them anywhere, you can use spring roll wrappers instead and cut them into strips.

-- Ground Beef: You'll need ground beef (I like to grind mine myself so I'm in full control of how much fat goes into it) and I prefer a slightly fattier ground beef for samosas just to make sure they don't go dry.
+- Ground Beef: You'll need ground beef (I like to grind mine myself, so I'm in full control of how much fat goes into it), and I prefer a slightly fattier ground beef for samosas just to make sure they don't go dry.
 You can also use ground lamb instead.

-- Onion: I personally like to use red onions with lamb or beef, but you can use any type of onions you like.
+- Onion: I like to use red onions with lamb or beef, but you can use any type of onions you like.

-- Pomegranate molasses: An essential when it comes. to Syrian, Palestinian, and Lebanese cooking.
+- Pomegranate molasses: An essential when it comes to Syrian, Palestinian, and Lebanese cooking.
 You can find this ingredient at your local Arab market, or you can make your own with just 3 ingredients.

 - Black Pepper: I like to use freshly ground black pepper.